- Quick Answer: What Is the Difference Between a Public Defender and a Private Criminal Defense Attorney?

 Hiring private counsel gives you more control over your defense.

-Time and Case Attention
+Why Attorney Time and Case Focus Matter

 Public defenders often manage dozens of cases at once.
 Private defense attorneys usually handle fewer cases, allowing more time to review evidence, file motions, and prepare defenses.